HeroTransitions/Hero/README.md

 Hero can also construct animations for unmatched views.
 It is easy to define these animations via the `heroModifiers` property.
 Hero will run these animations alongside the `Magic Move` animations.
 All of these can by interactive, too.

 Hero does not make any assumption about how the view is built or structured.
-It will not modify any of your views' states other than hidding them during the animation.
+It will not modify any of your views' states other than hiding them during the animation.
 This means that it works with autolayout, programmatic layout, UICollectionView, UITableView, UINavigationController etc...

 ##### NOTE: Hero won't work on iPhone 7 Simulators due to a [bug](https://forums.developer.apple.com/thread/63438) by Apple.
 Try using other simulators or a real device when working with Hero.